hmrc/crypto/README.md

 See [java docs](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for more details.

-### Protected and Sensitive
+### Sensitive

 This model identifies data which should be encrypted.
-They can be used in conjunction with [Crypto Json](#crypto-json) to encrypt in JSON for storing in database or sending over the wire.
-They also override `toString` to suppress logging.
+It can be used in conjunction with [Crypto Json](#crypto-json) to encrypt in JSON for storing in database or sending over the wire.
+It also overrides `toString` to suppress logging.

-Where as `Protected` is a case class with parameterised type, `Sensitive` is a trait with concrete implementations, which can be useful when erasure is problematic (e.g. looking up a mongo codec in runtime).
+It is recommended to use `Sensitive` rather than `Protected` as provided by `json-encyption` since the parameterised type is not erased, which can be useful with looking up a mongo codec in runtime for example.

 ### Crypto Json

-Provides Play json formats which encrypt the `Protected` and `Sensitive` types.
-See [more on the model](#protected-and-sensitive).
+Provides Play json formats which encrypt the `Sensitive` type.
+See [Sensitive](#sensitive).

 This replaces the `json-encryption` library.